 You can book your exam up to 24 hours before the exam starts, subject to availability.

-For information on transfers to different test dates, cancellations or refunds refer to the Aspeq website(external link).
+For information on transfers to different test dates, cancellations or refunds go to the website.

 Waka Kotahi may waive the requirement to hold a CKLP if it thinks your service is limited or infrequent.

 Things we may consider when assessing if your service is limited or infrequent include:

 If you think you might be eligible for a waiver, take a completed application for waiver (TL03) form with you when you make your transport service licence application at an agent.
 Make sure you include as much information about your service as possible.

 If you already have a transport service licence but your circumstances have changed and you think you might now be eligible for a waiver, you can apply for a waiver online.